 Based on these results, the MIT 530 needs assessment team felt it was necessary to look at the perceptions of each ethnicity to see if they felt that their professors had expressed that understanding diversity was important to their future as teachers.
 The results of this study were dramatic.
-100% of Asian as well as Hispanic students reported that they felt the professors had communicated the importance of diversity to them as future teachers.
-The majority of Caucasian students reported that the professor had very much communicated these ideas to them but the percent was much lower than their Asian and Hispanic peers at only 60.3%.
+(7) 100% of Asian as well as Hispanic students reported that they felt the professors had communicated the importance of diversity to them as future teachers.
+The majority of Caucasian students reported that the professor had very much communicated these ideas to them but the percent was much lower than their Asian and Hispanic peers at only (110) 60.3%.
 The most dramatic difference was with the African American student perception.
-Only 16.7% of African American students felt that the professors had fully communicated the importance of diversity to their success as a teacher.
+Only (1) 16.7% of the African American students agreed that the professors had fully communicated the importance of diversity to their success as a teacher.

 There was also a dramatic difference among ethnicity in the percent of time they felt professors spent addressing diversity within the classroom.
-66.7 % of African American students perceived their professor as only spending 0-25% of the classroom time addressing diversity.
-Hispanic students felt that diversity was addressed 75% to 100% of the time while Caucasian, Bi-racial and Native American students reported mixed results.
+(4) 66.7 % of African American students perceived their professor as only spending 0-25% of the classroom time addressing diversity.
+10

+(100%) Hispanic students felt that diversity was addressed 75% to 100% of the time while Caucasian, Bi-racial and Native American students reported mixed results.

-Most students reported that they did not desire to attend a seminar on diversity and their ethnicity appeared to have little effect on that choice.
+Most students 117 (56.5%) reported that they did not desire to attend a seminar on diversity and their ethnicity appeared to have little effect on that choice.

-The cross tabulation between ethnicity and areas of interest in learning more about diversity.
-The results showed that:
+The cross-tabulation between ethnicity and areas of interest in learning more about diversity revealed:

-- ♣ African American and Caucasian students reported some interest in exploring issues of gender and sexual orientation while the other ethnicities reported no interest in these areas. - ♣ Religion seemed to be a topic of interest for the majority of our groups. - ♣ Race seemed to be the topic of greatest interest among the different ethnicities. - ♣ Socio-economic status ranked high for both African American and Caucasian populations and was an area of interest for Asian students although in a smaller percentile. - ♣ Asian and Caucasian students reported a definite interest focusing on special needs. - 4 African American, Caucasian and Hispanic students reported interest in both American and Non-American cultures.
-A desire to understand the culture of the Middle East was expressed by several students.
+- Three (25%) of African American and 75(19%) of Caucasian students reported some interest in exploring issues of gender and sexual orientation while the other ethnicities reported no interest in these areas. - Race and religion were the most frequently reported topics of interest among the different ethnicities.
+(See Appendix G). - Socio-economic status ranked high for both 2 (17%) African American and 66 (17%) Caucasian populations and was an area of interest for one Asian student. - Three (33%) Asian and 45 (11%) Caucasian students reported a definite interest focusing on special needs.